LEDfan/Bachelorproef/bounds.md

 In this test nobody ever gets infected since the `seeding_rate` is set to 0.
 Therefore the standard deviation is also 0, which makes plots for this run not very useful.
-The bounds for this test is fixed at 0.
+The bounds for this test are fixed at 0.

 ## Influenza C
  - n = 100